 Diameter will vary from coin to coin, approximately 1.7cm – 1.9cm.

 N.B.
 Please note that this is a general lot.
-The image is for reference only, of the type of coin you will receive.
+The image is for reference only, of the single coin you will receive.
 Individual selection is not available.

 Condition: Fine.
 Some erosion to details.